One Man and His Droid

 One Man and His Droid is a game published by Mastertronic in 1985 for use on the Amstrad CPC, Atari 8-bit computers, Commodore 16, Commodore 64, and ZX Spectrum.
 The name of the game is a play on the title of the BBC television show One Man and His Dog.
-The object of the game is to use a doglike droid to collect Ramboids, the male form of alien sheep.
+The object of the game is to use a droid to collect Ramboids, the male form of alien sheep.
 The player must move these Ramboids into teleporters to win the game.